AbhiAnanthEcon/AbhiAnanthEcon.github.io/_pages/about.md

 ---
 I am a PhD candidate in the department of Economics at Cornell University.

 My reserach focuses on econometric problems arising in networks and industrial organization.
-Since, I am Indian, I also have a theory paper in development economics ;).

 In my job market paper, I study the optimal allocation of a limited number of vaccines among memebers of a networked population in the presence of spillovers.